Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(records);

 A CNAME record says one DNS name is an alias for another DNS name.
-Resolvers follow the alias and return the final records requested by the client, subject to normal DNS rules and cache behavior.
+Resolvers follow the alias and return the final records requested by the client, subject to normal DNS and cache behavior.

 dns.resolveCname('www.iana.org', (err, names) => {